Txus Vidorreta

-Jesus "Txus" Gómez Vidorreta (born 20 June 1966) is a Spanish professional basketball coach, currently managing Lenovo Tenerife of the Spanish Liga ACB.
+Jesus "Txus" Gómez Vidorreta (born 20 June 1966) is a Spanish professional basketball coach who currently works as the head coach for Unicaja Málaga of the Spanish Liga ACB.
 Vidorreta, born in Bilbao, has coached several teams in Spain.

-He has been most successful as the head coach of Canarias, he has won two Basketball Champions League titles, in 2017 and 2022, as well as one FIBA Intercontinental Cup title in 2023.
+He has been most successful as the head coach of Canarias, he has won two Basketball Champions League titles, in 2017 and 2022, as well as two FIBA Intercontinental Cup titles, in 2020 and 2023.

 Coaching career

 After winning a league promotion to the Spanish top-tier level, the Liga ACB, with Cajabilbao in 1994, Vidorreta continued managing teams in the Spanish lower divisions.